-Employees and Council Officials (contractors, advisers, independent conduct reviewers, members of Council committees including the Conduct Review Committee and delegates of the Council).
+Employees and Council Officials (contractors, advisers, members of Council committees and delegates of the Council).

 - Employees and Council officials who believe they have an interest in a matter, pecuniary or otherwise, must declare that interest in any meetings or discussions where that matter is to be considered.
-The conflict must be disclosed in writing to the relevant supervisor or the General Manager in the first instance in relation to staff and to the relevant Director or the General Manager in regard to all other Council officials. - Written notice of a conflict of interests must be given to the General Manager.
+The conflict must be disclosed in writing to the relevant supervisor or the General Manager in the first instance in relation to staff and to the relevant Director or the General Manager in regard to all other Council officials. - Written notice of conflicts of interest must be given to the General Manager.
 Notice should be given on a Conflict of Interests Declaration Form.